mcastling/mcastling.github.io/NUItutorials/NUIoverview.md

 ## Planned branch merge

-SRUK devel/master branch will be merged with Tizen branch.
+SRUK devel/master branch will be merged with the Tizen branch.
 At that point the intention is to cease seperate development of both the SRUK DALi and the NUI Tizen.